Career Timeline of Cody Bellinger: Major Achievements and Milestones

 Discover the career path of Cody Bellinger, from the first major opportunity to industry-changing achievements.

-Cody Bellinger is a professional baseball player, currently an outfielder and first baseman for the New York Yankees.
-He was drafted by the Los Angeles Dodgers in 2013 and made his MLB debut with them in 2017.
-Bellinger also played for the Chicago Cubs before joining the Yankees.
-He is a notable figure in contemporary baseball.
+Cody Bellinger is an American professional baseball player, currently an outfielder and first baseman for the New York Yankees.
+Drafted by the Los Angeles Dodgers in 2013, he made his MLB debut with them in 2017.
+He has also played for the Chicago Cubs.
+Bellinger's career has established him as a notable figure in professional baseball.

 2013: Drafted by the Dodgers